 No one is programmed the same and what may work for some may not work for another.
-Intuitive eating can be a great way to rediscover your relationship to food and your body.
+Following intuitive eating principles can be a great way to rediscover your relationship to food and your body.
 It may lead to trying plant-based, keto, paleo or whole 30.
 This lifestyle-based approach is about becoming more aware of how and when you eat.
 It’s honoring the true mind-body connection.

 Intuitive eating believes that once you stop limiting yourself the more attuned you are to the body and the more you crave healthy foods.
 Unhealthy weight loss and weight gain cultures could lead to mental and emotional problems down the road where you become focused on the “image” or the result rather than how the body is feeling and the journey to more balanced and vibrant health.
 More nutritionists, dietitians, therapists and professionals who support intuitive eating encourage the notion to develop the relationship one has to food without worrying about weight, number, result, size, etc. Intuitive eating centers around 10 core principles: